 - Shadows (23 May 2013) - this added in the ability to play as Pirates, added in an alternate start time when empires are weaker, and improved AI, game performance, the graphics engine, and in general extended and improved the Ground combat and tech tree for it.

 - Universe (23 May 2014) - the latest expansion, which also includes the base game and all previous expansions added modding and customization support along with a new official storyline.
-It also marked the first time the game was available on steam and saw the game recieve a significant price deduction.
+It also marked the first time the game was available on Steam and saw the game receive a significant price deduction.
 Significant effort went into expanding to modding capabilities of the game engine.
 The game comes with example mods that can be activated and deactivated at any time.

 The game plays like most 4X games: a main view where you look and keep track of your empire with it, the mini-map and a list, with Research and Management opening in pop-up/separate windows.